Flowchart showing AI agents connecting to inventory data through an MCP server with Shopify and Amazon on the right

 When the agent drafts a PO, here is what actually happens:

-- Only after human approval does the PO become active
+5. Only after approval can rr_send_purchase_order send the PO

 The signed URL is org-scoped and time-limited.
 It cannot be forged or reused.
 Think of it as two-factor authentication for purchasing decisions.

-This is the philosophy behind the whole MCP server: rails, not a bot.
+This is the philosophy behind the whole MCP server package: rails, not a bot.
 ReplenishRadar provides the data, the math, and the guardrails.
 Your agent provides the interface.
 You provide the judgment.

 What Each Tier Gets